runthings-dev/Secrets-WordPress/readme.txt

 = Features =

   * Limit by views and expiration date
-  * Copy to clipboard button
+  * Copy to clipboard button, with tooltip
   * Copy plain link, or with instructions and expiration terms
   * Selection of pages for 'Add Secret,' 'Secret Created,' and 'View Secret'
   * Spam protection with reCAPTCHA v3 support and score threshold